DarthCyber/Get-HID/README.md

 # Get-HID
-Identifies connected HID devices.
-Capable of detecting RF receivers, Manufacturer, etc.
+Identifies connected USB devices based on their VID/PID.

 This tool was created in an attempt and identify RF keyboards and Mice.
 It will identify any HID device with an entry in:http://www.linux-usb.org/usb.ids.
-It has been broadened to identify any HID in the database.
+It has been broadened to identify any USB device in the database.